KinesisNetwork/wallet-mobile/README.md

+# Getting Started

+## Android

+Install android-studio.
+Use the custom installation and ensure the Android SDK and all emulators are installed.

+Run android-studio and create a new Project.
+Target API 23.
+Click through remaining menus.

+When project opens, click "Install missing platform(s)" in the debug menu, followed by "Install missing Build Tool(s)" in the debug menu.

+You may also need to do the following:
+ - Set an ENV var called ANDROID_HOME=/Users/samjeston/Library/Android/sdk/ <------ Insert your path here

+Launch a device via the AVD Launcher in the top righthand corner

+Start a typescript watcher (to compile and watch file changes)

+npm run android - occasionally this needs to be run twice to because of race conditions.

+## IOS

+Run a physical machine or virtual box with High Seria.

+Install xcode and ensure that xcode is exposed in the path.

+Start a typescript watcher (to compile and watch file changes)

+npm run ios - occasionally this needs to be run twice to because of race conditions.

+# Info (by Joe)

+This has been developed with React-Native.

+It is a port of the existing desktop wallet app, with some amendments to make it suitable for mobile development.

+The process has been surprisingly lacking in some ways (third party libraries are often broken / buggy / difficult to install) and in other ways quite pleasant to work with (debugging, hot reloads, typescript integration, feels very native).

+We have typescript support for our custom logic.

+React-Navigation is the library that has been utilised for navigation.
+Some alternatives where tried (custom navigation / react-native-drawer etc.) but there was either too much overhead or the feature set was too small to continue down those paths.
+React Navigation is quite opinionated in the sense that diverging from exactly the way it was intended to be used will result in bugs.
+This resulted in quite a frustrating experience, but now that the quirks have been resolved we have a good proof of work for future projects.

+We are using redux for our state management.
+This was not something that was required with Electron (our desktop app), but it has simplified the passing of state and has eliminated a whole range of bugs caused when using custom wrappers with React Navigation.

+We have used React-Native-Vector-Icons for all of our icons.
+Manually including SVG's is not worth the overhead, but the above library works quite well.

+When working with the stellar sdk we were required to pollyfill the base crypto library (which is provided in browser/desktop environments, but not library environments)

+If we ever need custom animations, Lottie by AirBnB provides a nice interface for working with them. https://www.lottiefiles.com/ is a list of open source animations.

+It is typically recommended to develop against android and then check against IOS periodically (as android is more likely to have issues).

+The actual development workflow is as follows (note that depending on your setup, you may not be able to run android and ios at the same time - nested virtualization and shared virtualization may not be supported)

+===

+# AutoGen README from create-react-native-app
 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).